denten-books/plain-text/main.md

 echoed Marche's metaphysical concern about algorithmic alterity, his insistence on the elision of the subject does not strictly hold true in the practice of writing and reading algorithms.
-Writing and reading of algorithms entails forms of literacy beyond Marche's "handmade insight."
+Writing and reading of algorithms entails forms of literacy complementary but not equivalent to what Marche must mean by "handmade insight."
 The question becomes not one of alterity (as codes and codices are always extraneous to the individual), but one of legibility.
 An algorithmic regime redraws the boundaries delineating human agency, influence, and prestige, moving power towards a privileged class of readers and writers capable of comprehending and further emending this otherwise obscure form of regimental textuality.
 It is vital then that our notions of human literacy include the ability to read, write, and comprehend algorithms.

 We are accustomed to think of modern computing as a pinnacle of calculating, computational devices.
 That is the story the reader gets in Marche's essay, in